Is Gorilla Trekking Worthwhile?

 4. keep a safe distance from the gorillas

-Our guide explained to our small group we might see a number of different species of gorillas on this tour.
+Our guide explained to our small group we might see a number of different species while trekking with gorillas in Rwanda.
 These gorilla families included Titus, Karisimbi, Amahoro, Hirwa, and others.

 After climbing a bit, we saw our first family of gorillas, which were from the Hirwa family.
 They are truly astonishing creatures.
 The excitement in our group was palpable as we prepared to capture the moment with our cameras.
 We kept a healthy distance between us, which, as the guide explained, was to safeguard the gorillas from contagious human diseases.
 We remained very still and did not make eye contact as instructed.

-Mountain gorillas share 98% of DNA with humans
+Mountain Gorillas Share 98% of Their DNA with Humans

 While watching the gorillas, I was struck by the similarities between them and us.
-Like us, mountain gorillas have 10 fingers, 32 teeth, forward-looking eyes and sharp color vision.
-In addition, their gestures, mannerisms and behaviors are very human-like.
-These knuckle-walkers are highly intelligent and said to know the meaning of more than 2,000 words.
+Like us, mountain gorillas have 10 fingers, 32 teeth, forward-looking eyes, and sharp color vision.
+In addition, their gestures, mannerisms, and behaviors are very human-like.
+These knuckle-walkers are highly intelligent and are said to know the meaning of more than 2,000 words.

-We enjoyed our experience immensely and highly recommend gorilla trekking in Rwanda for anyone who loves wildlife, hiking and exquisitely beautiful nature.
+We enjoyed our experience immensely and highly recommend gorilla trekking in Rwanda for anyone who loves wildlife, hiking, and exquisitely beautiful nature.
 Most tourists who book trekking experiences are aged 50+ with a decent level of physical fitness.
-However, the tours are tailored to meet the needs of those on the trek; some active adults can and want to climb mountains, while others prefer a flatter terrain.
+However, the tour guides tailor the excursions to meet the needs of those on the trek; some active adults can and want to climb mountains, while others prefer flatter terrain.